thanhlongnt/lab-report-4/index.md

 ![Image](git push lab7.png)

-I then typed the command `git push` to push my changes to the forked repo
+I then typed the command `git push` to push my local changes to the forked repo on github